pfh/jsandr/README.md

 * [crosstalk].
 Your Javascript code will be able to access crosstalk selections.
 * [r2d3] has similar goals to jsandr: making it easy to write Javascript widgets that work with R.

-The conventional R representation of tabular data is a list of vectors (i.e. a data frame or tibble).
-Each vector is a column.

 ## Javascript to know about

-The conventional Javascript representation of tabular data is an array of objects.
-Each object is a row.

 * Learn some HTML.
 * Learn some Javascript.
 Modern Javascript is pretty nice, if you stick to the good bits.
-    * [The Modern Javascript Tutorial](https://javascript.info/) by Ilya Kantor looks good.
+    * [The Modern Javascript Tutorial](https://javascript.info/) by Ilya Kantor looks good to me.
     * Many tutorial websites exist if you want more hand-holding, such as [codecademy](https://www.codecademy.com/).
 * Learn some CSS styling to lay out your page.
 Style some divs,<br>eg `<div style="display: grid; ..."> ... </div>`.
 * Learn some SVG and/or how to use canvas.
 * Learn how to represent data as JSON.
-* The `d3` package contains many useful building blocks for creating plots.
+* The [d3] package contains many useful building blocks for creating plots.
+    * [D3 in Depth](https://www.d3indepth.com/) by Peter Cook looks good to me.
 * It's ok not to use a framework.
 There are an infinite number of Javascript frameworks, and they are all constantly changing.